Visit Marrakesh: The Good, the Bad, and the Ugly

-Visit Marrakesh: souks, palaces and (tons of) mint tea - Experiencing the Globe
+Visit Marrakesh: the good, the bad, and the ugly - Experiencing the Globe

 Morocco can be a challenging place, but it’s a rewarding one too.
-Visit Marrakesh to witness the magic of its medina, get lost in the souks, wonder at the architecture of the palaces, madrasas, and mosques, try the delicious local food, and drink mint tea –tons of it!
+Visit Marrakesh to witness the magic of its Medina, get lost in the souks, wonder at the architecture of the palaces, madrasas, and mosques, try the delicious local food, and drink mint tea –tons of it!

 Dreaming of visiting Marrakesh

 I grew up thinking that Morocco was the most exotic place in the world.
-I imagined magical snake charmers, beautiful flying carpets and oasis in the desert that were calling my name.
-When my sister Marce went to Marrakesh I was still a teenager, and spent days reading over and over again a book she brought back for my dad.
+I imagined magical snake charmers, beautiful flying carpets, and oasis in the desert that were calling my name.
+When my sister Marce went to Marrakesh I was still a teenager, and spent days reading over and over again a book she brought back for our dad.
 It was decided, Morocco would be the first African country I’d visit.

 Ben Youssef Madrasa Marrakesh, Morocco - Experiencing the Globe